 - The Higher Education Authority Act 1971

 - Social Welfare Act 2005

-- Social Welfare (Consolidated Claims, Payments and Control) Regulations 2007 (142/2007)

-- Social Welfare (Consolidated Claims, Payments and Control) (Amendment) (No. 4) (Sharing of Information) Regulations 2015 (SI 317 of 2015)

 - Universities Act 1997

 - Institutes of Technology Act 2006

 - Technological Universities Act 2018.

 This notice sets out the basis on which any personal data collected from you, or from others, will be processed by the HEA.
 Please read the following carefully to understand HEA practices regarding your personal data and how the HEA will treat these data.